grafana/grafana/docs/sources/reference/templating.md

 <img class="no-shadow" src="/img/docs/v4/templated_dash.png">

-Templating allows you to make your dashboards more interactive and dynamic.
-Instead of hard-coding things like server, application or sensor id in you metric queries you can use variables in their place.
+Templating allows for more interactive and dynamic dashboards.
+Instead of hard-coding things like server, application and sensor name in you metric queries you can use variables in their place.
 Variables are shown as dropdown select boxes at the top of the dashboard.
 These dropdowns makes it easy to change the data being displayed in your dashboard.

 ## What is a variable?